Exclusive - U.S., China to discuss repatriation of Chinese fugitives

 Heading the Chinese delegation in the Philippines, according to an agenda seen by Reuters, was Cai Wei, deputy director general of China's Department of International Cooperation in the Ministry of Supervision.
 Also present was Chen Long, director of the Department of International Cooperation.

 (Reporting by Tim Reid.
-Additonal reporting by Sui-Lee Wee and Ben Blanchard in Beijing.; Editing by Sue Horton)
+Additonal reporting by Sui-Lee Wee and Ben Blanchard in Beijing.; Editing by Sue Horton, Robert Birsel)